Erwin Schrödinger is perhaps the most complex figure in twentieth-century discussions of quantum mechanical uncertainty

 The motions of particles are indeterministic and probabilistic, even if the equation of motion for the probability is deterministic.

 It is true, said Born, that the wave function itself evolves deterministically, but its significance is that it predicts only the probability of finding an atomic particle somewhere.
 When and where particles would appear - to an observer or to an observing system like a photographic plate - was completely and irreducibly random, he said.
+Einstein had of course proposed in 1909 that the relationship between waves and particles

 Einstein had seen clearly for many years that quantum transitions involve chance